-The actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016.
+The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016.
 Changes to the actuarial assumptions as a result of the experience study are as follows:

-General Employees - Largest 10 - Non-Hazardous Duty and all Others (Non 10 Largest): Update mortality table; lowered retirement rates at older ages, changed final retirement from 70 to 75; lowered disability rates; no change to salary scale, increased rate of line of duty disability from 14% to 20%.
+General Employees - Largest 10 - Non-Hazardous Duty and all Others (Non 10 Largest): Update mortality table; lowered retirement rates at older ages, changed final retirement from 70 to 75; lowered disability rates; no change to salary scale.